devplanet-dp/my_avatar/README.md

 * **beta** - Submits a beta build to.
 Firebase App Distribution using **gradle** and [crashlytics](https://docs.fastlane.tools/actions/crashlytics/) actions.
 * **deploy** - Deploys a new release version to Google Play using **gradle** and ** [upload_to_play](https://docs.fastlane.tools/actions/upload_to_play_store/) actions.

-## Building app with fastlane
+## Building your app with fastlane

 You can user fastlane [gradle](https://docs.fastlane.tools/actions/gradle/) for all gradle related actions, including building and testing your Android app.
-Open the **Fastfile** and add following `build` lane and save the file:
+Open the **Fastfile** and add following the `build` lane and save the file:

 ```
 desc "Build"